Kajillionaire: Plot

 Old Dolio's parents try to initiate a threesome with Melanie, but she reacts badly.
 They are interrupted by Old Dolio, who is heartbroken to hear her mother call Melanie "hon" and offers her mother the entire travel insurance money to do the same to her.

-Old Dolio's mother refuses, but Melanie accepts Old Dolio's offer and takes her to her apartment.
-Rather than simply call her "hon", Melanie offers a "full-service" treatment, fulfilling emotional needs that Old Dolio's parents failed to meet.
+Theresa refuses, but Melanie accepts Old Dolio's offer and takes her to her apartment.
+Rather than simply call her "hon", Melanie offers a "full-service" treatment, fulfilling emotional needs that Old Dolio's parents failed to meet, including making pancakes and receiving bow-wrapped presents for her birthday.

-Old Dolio's parents turn up at Melanie's apartment, telling Old Dolio they love and miss her and giving her 17 birthday presents, promising the 18th one (though she is 26) at dinner the next night.
+Old Dolio's parents turn up at Melanie's apartment, telling Old Dolio they love and miss her through the closed door and leaving 17 bow-wrapped birthday presents behind, promising the 18th one (though she is 26 years old) at dinner the next night.
 She and Melanie show up to the restaurant, although they suspect it is another scam.

-Old Dolio's parents give her a necklace and swear they will change.
+Old Dolio's parents give her a necklace as her 18th gift and swear they will change.
 They return to Melanie's apartment and tuck Old Dolio into bed.
 Melanie, who has hidden the insurance money in her fuse box, tells her that if her parents steal the money they are monsters and do not love her; Old Dolio says if the money is still there, it is proof her parents have changed.
-She also comes up with a third possibility: that her parents will have left behind $525, her share of the cash, signifying that they love her but will never ever be able to offer her anything more.
-To Melanie and Old Dolio's surprise, the cash is all there.
+She also comes up with a third possibility: that her parents will have left behind $525, her share of the cash, signifying that they love her but will never be able to offer her anything more.
+To Melanie and Old Dolio's surprise, when her parents leave and Melanie and Old Dolio check the fuse box, the cash is all there.

 The next morning, Melanie and Old Dolio awaken to find that Melanie has been robbed; all removable objects and furnishings, including the cash in the fuse box, are gone.
-The only things left are Old Dolio's 17 presents.
+The only things left behind are Old Dolio's 17 presents.
 Realizing they are refundable, Old Dolio and Melanie take them to be returned.

-The total refund is $485.05, until Melanie realizes they forgot to return the necklace, bringing the total to $525, Old Dolio's share of the insurance money.
+The total refund comes out to $485.05, until Melanie realizes they forgot to return the necklace.
+With the addition of the necklace, the total is brought to $525, Old Dolio's 1/3rd share of the insurance money.
 Old Dolio and Melanie kiss in the store.